iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Introducing Cone.md

 $$
 4. $\text{rec}\; Q$ is a cone when $Q$ is convex.
 Consider $y \in \text{rec}\; Q$, then $Q + y \in Q$, but $Q + y \in Q$, so $Q + y + y \in Q$, and $Q + y \ldots + y \in Q$ so $Q + ny \in Q$ for all $n \in \N$.
 Since $\text{rec}\; C$ was convex, the convex hull of $\{n y \in \R^n : n \in \N\}$ is the ray in direction $y$ and it's in the set $\text{rec}\; Q$.
 Hence, $\text{rec}\; Q$ must be a cone.

+**Remarks**

+For a convex set, recession cone gives a direction of unboundedness.

 #### **Lemma | recession cone characterizes cone**
 > Let $C\subseteq R^n$ be a convex set.
 > Then the set is a cone if and only if $\text{rec}\; C = C$.